ZhigangHeLab/SPN_atlas/README.md

 Additional code used in the manuscript is available at https://github.com/AllenInstitute/scrattch.bigcat and https://github.com/AllenInstitute/scrattch.mapping.

 ## Questions?
-Please direct any questions associated with this repository to Carla Winter (carla_winter@hms.harvard.edu) or Zhigang He (zhigang.he@childrens.harvard.edu).
+Please direct any questions associated with this repository to Carla C. Winter (carla_winter@hms.harvard.edu) or Zhigang He (zhigang.he@childrens.harvard.edu).